oaerobert/Time-Series-Data-Modelling-STATA/scripts/2_regression_analysis.md

 ---

-### Visualising fitted values and line graphs:
+### Visualising Fitted Values and Line Graphs: 😵‍💫
-- Now, as econometricians we want to observe the fitted values of the dependent variable and their residuals.
+- Now, as econometricians (you are one if you're completing this!) we want to observe the fitted values of the dependent variable and their residuals.
 We do this because fitted values show how well our regression line matches the actual data.
 By plotting these against observed values, we can visually see how closely the model captures the relationship.

 - We firstly need to generate two new variables, paste the following code into your `.do` file.
 ``` stata